-I have been speaking of experiences, and they are important, but the heart of the matter is the actual effect of those experiences, as Yogananda's list makes clear.
+I have been speaking of experiences, and they are important, but the heart of the matter is the actual effect of those experiences.

 I knew a woman who had supposedly ecstatic experiences in every meditation, yet outside meditation she was a hateful and spiteful person, cruel to others in her words and deeds.
 The last time I saw her she was disintegrating mentally and eventually became insane.
 (For years she had been practicing one of the methods Anandamayi Ma warned me against.)